The days of Snapchat being used solely for sending pictures between friends are over.

 For your Snapchat strategy to be successful, you need followers.

-Rather than trying to conjure up followers out of thin air, try to target users following your business accounts on other platforms.
+Rather than trying to conjure up followers out of thin air, you can try and lure your existing audience to Snapchat.

 This is really important for you, especially if you just created a Snapchat account for your company.
 Nobody’ll know you have an account unless you tell them.

-In addition to Instagram, you can promote it on your Facebook and Twitter accounts.
+In addition to Instagram, you can promote it on your Facebook and X (Twitter) accounts.
 You can even work this promotion into your YouTube videos.

 Tell your email subscribers to follow you on Snapchat and pitch it on your website too.

-The more channels you promote it on, the greater the chance of getting more followers you’ll have.
+The more channels you promote it on, the greater your chances of getting more followers.

 3. Create a sponsored lens